 - 1. If previously removed, reinstall the flywheel key. - 2.
 Clean taper of crankshaft to remove all oil or grease. - 3.
-Clean flywheel taper to remove all oil or grease. - 4.
-Align flywheel key-way with key and install the flywheel, seating it fully on taper. - 5.
+Clean flywheel taper to remove all oil or grease. - Apply a drop of Loctite® 641 (yellow) to the tapers before assembly.
+Loctite® 603 (green) can be used if 641 is not available. - 5.
+Align flywheel key-way with key and install the flywheel, seating it fully on taper. - 6.
 Install flywheel retaining bolt.
-Using a commercially available strap wrench (Item 2), hold flywheel and torque the retaining bolt (Item 1) to specification.
+Using a commercially available strap wrench 2, hold flywheel and torque the retaining bolt 1 to specification.